Christina J. Colclough

 Collective bargaining officers and negotiators

-These workshops, which will be held autumn/winter 2022-2023 will be hands-on, practical and will introduce participants to 3 tools developed for this project:
+These hands-on, practical workshops were held autumn/winter 2022-2023 and introduced participants to 3 tools developed for this project:

 The Negotiating Data Rights Tool - an online tool that step-by-step helps bargaining officers traverse the complex fields of data protection and managerial opaqueness with the aim to bridge legal gaps and ensure workers have strong, collective data rights.